aws-samples/cdk-typescript-lambda/README.md

 2. AWS CDK is setup.
 The instructions are available [here](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install).
 3. NodeJS is installed.
 Download latest version from [here](https://nodejs.org/en/download/).
 4. Git is installed (to pull code from repository).
 The instructions are available [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-5. Access to AWS Gitlab - https://gitlab.aws.dev/ and HTTPS credentials or SSH key is set up.
-Instructions to set up SSH key are available [here](https://gitlab.aws.dev/help/ssh/README#generate-an-ssh-key-pair).
-6. VS Code or any other IDE for TypeScript development.
+5. VS Code or any other IDE for TypeScript development.
-7. If using windows, use git-bash as terminal.
+6. If using windows, use git-bash as terminal.
 It’s installed as part of installing Git.

 ### Install and Deploy